 Practicing yoga helps to connect an individual’s consciousness with the universal consciousness to create a perfect harmony between the mind, body, and nature of human beings.
 Yoga is an amazing discipline but people practicing it have certain misconceptions about it.

 Yoga experts at AyuRythm are here to shed light on these myths

-Yoga is discipline to be practiced by human being in everyday life; mental health and fitness (strength, flexibility, and stability in the body) are the consequences of yoga.
-The benefits of yoga are not limited to attaining good health but it is all about harmonizing oneself with the universe and enhancing spirituality.
+Yoga is a discipline to be practiced by human beings in everyday life; mental health and fitness (strength, flexibility, and stability in the body) are the consequences of yoga.
+The benefits of yoga are not limited to attaining good health it is all about harmonizing oneself with the universe and enhancing spirituality.

-#2 It requires some qualification to practice yoga
+2. It requires some qualifications to practice yoga

 No not at all!
 Yoga is a practice and does not require any special qualifications such as being flexible, being strong, being skinny, or being young.
 Anyone can start practicing yoga and for beginners, it is good to perform yoga under the guidance of a yoga guru.